 Terms & Conditions

-The following booking conditions form the basis of your contract with Ski Famille Ltd. They set out our respective rights and obligations and you should therefore read them carefully.
+The following booking conditions form the basis of your contract with Ski Famille Ltd. They set out the respective rights and obligations of both Ski Famille Ltd and all clients who travel on a booking made with us (whether directly or through a third party); you should therefore read them carefully.
 By asking us to confirm your booking, we are entitled to assume that you have had the opportunity to read and have read these booking conditions and agree to them.
 Except where otherwise stated, these booking conditions only apply to holiday arrangements which you book with us in the UK and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to “holiday”, “booking”, “contract”, “package”, “tour” or “arrangements” mean such holiday arrangements unless otherwise stated.
 In these booking conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date).
 “We”, “us” and “our” means Ski Famille Ltd.